 Pipeline Style programming brings a more functional programming style of coding to C#.
-Inspired by F# pipelining and C# LINQ method syntax, this tiny set of extension functions, add more functional programming features to C#.
+Inspired by the F# pipe operator and C# LINQ method syntax, this tiny set of extension functions, add more functional programming features to C#.

 Some of the benefits of Pipeline Style

 - Creates a fluent programming paradigm, converting statements to expressions and chaining them together

 - Replaces code nesting with linear sequencing

 - Eliminates variable declaration - does not even require a var